How to Avoid IRMAA 2023

 Tax Planning Issues that Might CAUSE IRMAA in 2023

 Partial Roth conversions are a great way to pay taxes now.
 Fill in your lower brackets and take advantage of the 10 and 12 percent brackets.
-Be careful you don’t generate so much income that it tips you into a higher tax bracket.
-Or, makes you pay IRMAA all year!
-Luckily, for joint filers the 174k limit is close to both IRMAA cliff and the top of the 22% tax bracket.
+But be careful you don’t generate so much income that it tips you into a higher tax bracket.
+Or, it makes you pay IRMAA all year!
+Luckily, the 174k limit is close to both the IRMAA cliff and the top of the 22% tax bracket for joint filers.

 Above, see an example of a single person considering Roth Conversions This year.

-This represents an 82 year old’s income overlaying the tiers of IRMA over time.
-On the bottom, you see the additional surcharge for a single persons.
-The box shows his current income, and how much room he has in each tier.
+This represents an 82-year-old’s income overlaying the tiers of IRMA over time.
+On the bottom, you see the additional surcharge for a single person.
+The box shows his current income and how much room he has in each tier.

 Current MAGI places them in the first tier of IRMAA.
 Note the lines on the graph and the numbers that show how additional income will increase the IRMAA brackets.
 Using professional planning software, you can see how Roth conversions will affect IRMAA amounts in two years.

-Net unrealized appreciation (NUA) is a great tool for changing ordinary income into long term capital gains if you have employee stock in your retirement plan.
+Net unrealized appreciation (NUA) is an excellent tool for changing ordinary income into long-term capital gains if you have employee stock in your retirement plan.
 This is also considered a one-time event and not appealable.
 NUAs are touchy and best done with a specialist’s help.

 How Do you Know if you are Going off the Cliff?

-Of course Medicare can’t be simple.
-They use MAGI for the IRMAA cliff threshold.
+Of course, Medicare can’t be simple.
+So they use MAGI for the IRMAA cliff threshold.

 MAGI includes your AGI (all income including required minimum distributions, taxable social security, and capital gains) plus tax-free (usually municipal bond) interest payments.

-It is interesting to note that both the taxable and non-taxable portion of social security is part of the MAGI calculation for premium ACA Tax Credits, but only the taxable portion of social security is added back on the MAGI calculation for Medicare.
-This means that prior to 65, if you want premium ACA tax credits, you really don’t want to file for social security!
-After age 65, for Medicare, you are only penalized by the taxable portion of social security.
+It is interesting to note that the taxable and non-taxable portion of social security is part of the MAGI calculation for premium ACA Tax Credits.
+Still, only the taxable portion of social security is added back on the MAGI calculation for Medicare.
+So before 65, if you want premium ACA tax credits, you don’t want to file for social security!
+After age 65, you are only penalized by the taxable portion of social security for Medicare.